SmartlyDressedGames/Unturned-Docs/ServerHostingRules.md

 Servers that only offer microtransactions that do not provide a gameplay advantage can use the `NonGameplay` value.
 For example, selling custom weapon skins and chat colors would qualify as not being a gameplay advantage.

-### `Gameplay`

-Servers that offer "pay-to-win" microtransactions that provide a gameplay advantage can use the `Gameplay` value.
-For example, selling "kits" would be a gameplay advantage.

 ## Online Conduct

 View the Steam rules and guidelines here: https://support.steampowered.com/kb_article.php?ref=4045-USHJ-3810